SasquatchXYZ/trek-tips-homepage/README.md

 concurrently

 For the React App:

+@material-ui/core
+@material-ui/icons
 axios
 prop-types
 react
-react-alert
-react-alert-template-basic
 react-dom
 react-router-dom
 react-scripts
 react-transition-group
 ```

-## Running 'MERN-Library'
+## Running 'Trek Tips Homepage'

-To run MERN-Library locally you will need to have MongoDB running on your computer, you can then begin the server simply by path into the root folder for the application and running:
+To run locally you will need to have MongoDB running on your computer, you can then begin the server simply by path into the root folder for the application and running:

 ```
 npm start